Kärcher 50' Ext./Repl. Rubber Hose 2400-4000PSI

 50 ft.
 Rubber high pressure hose serves as both a replacement and extension hose.

-Versatile 50ft. rubber high pressure hose serves as both a replacement and extension for all Kärcher gas (and K1700-K2000 electric) pressure washers.
-As an extension, the hose expands the working range of a pressure washer by 50 feet, enabling you to clean a larger area without moving the pressure washer.
-As a replacement, this hose is longer than most included with pressure washers and is made of durable rubber, greatly extending the life and performance of the hose.
-Includes four metal connectors to ensure compatibility with Kärcher and other brands of pressure washers.
-Some assembly required.NOTE: Not compatible with Kärcher K2-K5 electric pressure washers.
+Versatile 50ft. rubber high pressure hose serves as both a replacement and extension for all Kärcher gas (and K1700-K2000 electric) water blasters.
+As an extension, the hose expands the working range of a water blaster by 50 feet, enabling you to clean a larger area without moving the water blaster.
+As a replacement, this hose is longer than most included with water blasters and is made of durable rubber, greatly extending the life and performance of the hose.
+Includes four metal connectors to ensure compatibility with Kärcher and other brands of water blasters.
+Some assembly required.NOTE: Not compatible with Kärcher K2-K5 electric water blasters.
 WARNING: This product can expose you to chemicals including lead and Diisononyl phthalate, which are known to the State of California to cause cancer.
 For more information go to www.P65Warnings.ca.gov.

 Specifications